openhab/openhab-docs/installation/linux.md

 - **Official Release**

-    Download and extract the latest offical stable version of openHAB from [our downloadpage](https://www.openhab.org/download/) to your host:
+    Download and extract the latest official stable version of openHAB from [our downloadpage](https://www.openhab.org/download/) to your host:

     ```shell
     cd /tmp